Part of the Lancaster Diocese

 At St Margaret Mary, we teach spelling in context within our units of work.
 In addition to this, we use the ‘Read Write Inc’ spelling scheme for daily sessions.
 Class teachers also carefully plan additional spelling sessions if needed for those children who may need further support and development.
 This ensures that the children are taught the full breadth of spelling patterns appropriate to each year group and age phase.

 Our coherently planned reading curriculum ensures that we teach all aspects of decoding, word reading and comprehension through high quality fiction, non-fiction and poetry texts.
-Our reading curriculum provides a clear, teaching sequence to reading sessions that explicitly teach reading skills and strategies through evidence -based approaches.
-These comprehensive units have been constructed so that the entire curriculum for reading is covered from EYFS to Year 6.
-Our reading lessons are designed to ensure there is a balance between teacher-led instruction, children practicing and independent application.
+Using Oak as our scheme for English, our reading lessons are designed to ensure there is a balance between teacher-led instruction, children practicing and independent application.

 Impact – How do we know our English Curriculum is effective?

 Each half term, our children produce a piece of high quality, detailed extended writing based on a focus text.
 Writing is planned, drafted, re-drafted and then finally written into Star Write books as a celebration of children’s achievements.
 Through their learning in clear, detailed teaching sequences, we believe children have become more knowledgeable and skilful authors and readers, they will then be able to articulate their understanding with confidence.
 This is why pupil voice is an important tool in assessing whether children have made progress.
 These writing tasks help to create a portfolio of examples of writing which feature as part of our in-house moderation.
 Further to this, our children submit work to be assessed and moderated nationally through the use of Comparative Judgement – this gives our children a national score in line with their peers.
 Furthermore, each term, children complete a standardised reading assessment.
-These help us to appraise the impact of our curriculum and informs teachers’ planning for the next term.
+Younger children (Reception to Year 2 inclusive) are assessed using the materials from the Success for All.
+This highlights areas of strength and areas for development.
+All our assessments help us to appraise the impact of our English curriculum and informs teachers’ planning for the next term.

 Reading for Pleasure